telerik/kendo-ui-core/docs/api/javascript/ui/toolbar.md

 Specifies what element will be added in the ToolBar wrapper.
 Items with template does not have a type.

-> If `overflowTemplate` is not defined for a template command, than the command will be threated as `overflow: "never"`.
+> If `overflowTemplate` is not defined for a template command, than the command will be treated as `overflow: "never"`.

 #### Example